Types of speed cameras and red light cameras

 There are up to 3,500 mobile speed camera sites throughout Queensland.
 We select sites using strict criteria, including assessing speed-related crash history.
 Other reasons to establish a mobile speed camera site include a known high-risk of speeding in school zones or at roadwork sites where the road workers' health and safety may be at risk.

-Sites are approved by regionally based Speed Management Advisory Committees.
+Camera site selections are based on crash history and approved by regionally based Speed Management Advisory Committees.
 These committees are made up of representatives from the Queensland Police Service, Department of Transport and Main Roads, RACQ and local governments.

 We use 2 types of mobile speed cameras in Queensland at approved sites: